1. Home

 The specialty of pathology is taking on an increasingly multinational flavor due to the high number of international medical graduates matching into US pathology residency programs.
 As of 2019, IMGs accounted for nearly 31% of active pathologists in the United States, according to the Association of American Medical Colleges.
 Bolstering this trend is a long history of immigrant contributions to the practice of pathology.
 After all, an immigrant pioneered one of the greatest diagnostic advancements of the last century—a technique still in use today.
 Thus, for National Immigrant Heritage Month, we turn our lens to the life and work of Dr. Georgios Papanicolaou, inventor of the Pap test.

-Born in Greece in 1883, Georgios Papanicolaou initially studied the humanities and music at Athens University.
+Born in Greece in 1883, Georgios Papanicolaou initially studied the humanities and music at the University of Athens.
 Encouraged by his father, a physician, he stayed on to pursue a degree in medicine, later obtaining an additional degree in zoology from the University of Munich.
 It was during his return to Greece that he met his future wife, Andromache Mavrogeni; they married shortly thereafter.
-Though he worked as a physician for a short time in his home country, Dr. Papanicolaou’s true interests was in biological research.
+Though he worked as a physician for a short time in his home country, Dr. Papanicolaou’s true interest was in biological research.
 At that time, America boasted a more robust medical research field, prompting the couple to immigrate to the United States in 1913 in search of opportunities.

 In 1958, the CAP sent a brochure on cytology featuring Dr. Georgios Papanicolaou to all United States physicians.
 Image is provided courtesy of the CAP Archives.